nitinvwaran/Hierarchical-Attention-Network-Quora-Insincere-Questions/README.md

 <br /> <br />
 For comparison, the highest score in the competition currently is 0.711.
 <br /> <br />
 The F1 score progression on a holdout dataset below.
-Note that the dataset is highly imbalaneced (6% positive class only) <br/>
+Note that the dataset is highly imbalanced (6% positive class only) <br/>
 ![alt text](https://github.com/nitinvwaran/kaggle_projects/blob/master/f1_score_valid.PNG) <br /> <br />

 The tensorboard graph is as below: <br/>